TaitoUnited/full-stack-template/README.md

 ### Stack configuration

-The [orig-template](https://github.com/TaitoUnited/orig-template/) comes with preconfigured stack components that you can use.
-Remove stack components that you don't need.
-You can change the stack by:

-* Directories: Remove all extra directories.
-For example, if your application contains only `application gui`, `api` and `database`, remove all but the `client`, `server`, `database` and `scripts` directories.
-* `docker-compose.yaml`: Remove all containers and links that you don't need.
-For example, if your application contains only `application gui`, `api` and `database`, remove all but the `server-template-ingress`, `server-template-client`, `server-template-server` and `server-template-database` containers and links.
-* `docker-nginx.conf`: Remove all location paths that you don't need.
-For example, if your application contains only `application gui` and `api`, you can remove the `/admin` location.
-* `cloudbuild.yaml`: Modify the `images` setting at the beginning of the file by removing the extra images that you don't need.
-For example, if your application contains only `application gui` and `api`, you can remove the `admin` image.
-* `taito_components` setting in `taito-config.sh`: Remove stack components that you don't need.
+Modify `taito_components` setting in `taito-config.sh`: Remove stack components that you don't need.
 For example, if your application contains only `application gui`, `api` and `database`, remove all but the `client`, `server` and `database` components.

-* `scripts/helm.yaml`: Modify `stack` setting at the beginning of the file by leaving only the ones that you left in `taito_components` setting.
-* secrets in `scripts/helm.yaml`: If basic auth provided by nginx suffices, you can remove the `jwt.*` and `user.*` secrets.
-If you don't need permanent storage for files, you can remove the `storage.*` and `gcloud.*` secrets.
-* `taito_secrets` in `taito-config.sh`: If basic auth provided by nginx suffices, you can remove the `jwt.*` and `user.*` secrets.
-If you don't need permanent storage for files, you can remove the `storage.*` and `gcloud.*` secrets.
-* `link_urls` in `taito-config.sh`: You can remove the `admin` and `storage` links if your application doesn't need them.
+Optional: You can enable `flow` or `typescript` by renaming the `.flowconfig-example` or `tsconfig-example.json` files and uncommenting the relevant lines in `.babelrc` and `webpack.base.js` files (TODO typescript support).

+If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [orig-template-alt](https://github.com/TaitoUnited/orig-template-alt/).

 If you later need to add stack components, see [orig-template](https://github.com/TaitoUnited/orig-template/) for examples.

-If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [orig-template-alt](https://github.com/TaitoUnited/orig-template-alt/).

-You can enable `flow` or `typescript` by renaming the `.flowconfig-example` or `tsconfig-example.json` files and uncommenting the relevant lines in `.babelrc` and `webpack.base.js` files (TODO typescript support).

 ### Examples